LLNL/RAJA/docs/sphinx/user_guide/tutorial/kernel_nested_loop_reorder.rst

    :language: C++

 Do you see the problem?
-The last kernel is included in the exercise source file, so you can see what happens when you attempt to build it.
+The last kernel is included in the exercise source file, so you can see what happens when you attempt to compile it.